uzillion/chord-file-distributor/README.md

 * [Advanced](#advanced)

 ## Startup
 The application requires python version 3 or later.
-All requests within a node will be sent using the client application file taco.py to the node.py server of the same node.
+All requests within a node will be sent using the client application `taco` to the node.py server of the same node.
 ### **On Local**

 To start, run `python3 node.py [port]` in the [src/](src/) directory.
 The port argument is optional, and when omitted will cause the node to listen on the default port 8000.
 Note that when running on local, you have to provide a different port for each node you plan on running.